PROFeNoM/Peer2Peer/tracker/README.md

 0. Compile the project as explained previously

-1. At the root of the tracker repository, run
+1. At the root of the tracker directory, run

 ```shell
 $ ./install/alltests